xiaoyao9184/Kettle-Project-Toolbox/README.md

 i think variable must replace by parameter, and especially at `Transformation (job entry)`, maybe it cant use static characters mixed with variables, or for the following reasons.

+Need to explicitly declare that the parent variable is passed to the subset job. and it work.

+### pdi-ce-8.0.0.0-28

+No problem found

 ### pdi-ce-7.1.0.0-12